20 Best Atlanta Neighborhoods to Live in 2024

-For dining options, try the trendy Aria or Bones Restaurant with a clubby vibe.
-Towering highrises envelop much of Buckhead.
-There are also new condo buildings and a mix of old and new townhouse communities at various price points.
+Buckhead is among the most desirable and richest neighborhoods in Atlanta, with towering high rises enveloping much of the area.
+There are also new condo buildings and a mix of old and new townhouse communities available at various price points.

 2. Peachtree Heights

 Best for: Couples and growing families looking to live in an idyllic setting near the hub of Buckhead.

 - Average two-bedroom apartment rent (Peachtree Heights West): $2,025

 As some of the best places to live in Georgia for families, Peachtree Heights East and Peachtree Heights West boast a safe, family-friendly atmosphere.
 Although these areas are technically part of Buckhead, they’re tucked away from the bustle.

 These Atlanta neighborhoods are bedroom communities, with most businesses comprising fashionable boutiques, shops, restaurants, and luxury shopping centers.
 Like the rest of Buckhead, Peachtree Heights is known for its convenience.
 But it’s also known for having heavier traffic and a higher cost of living than in other parts of Atlanta.
 Locals have immediate access to the West Paces Ferry Road and Peachtree Road intersection, or you can travel a bit farther to get to I-85 or GA-400.